...

 That Mexican immigrants, or immigrants in general, are considering stealing jobs rightfully belonging to citizens who were born in America is a belief based on mercantilist logic – an economic model that assumes that there is a finite economic pie and that one person’s gain is another person’s loss.

-But other research has supported the fact that immigrants actually occupy jobs that are low skilled or belong to industries with high labor turnover, jobs that the native population is not willing to do.
-For instance, the U. S. Bureau of Labor Statistics (BLS) found that, in 2019, the immigrants had high concentration risk to low skilled jobs, including agriculture while having low risk to high skilled jobs, thereby non substitutes for the native born workers (Bureau of Labor Statistics, 2019).
+However other research has supported the fact that immigrants occupy jobs that are low-skilled or belong to industries with high labor turnover, jobs that the native population is not willing to do.
+For instance, the U. S. Bureau of Labor Statistics (BLS) found that, in 2019, immigrants had a high concentration risk to low-skilled jobs, including agriculture while having low risk to high-skilled jobs, thereby no substitutes for native-born workers (Bureau of Labor Statistics, 2019).

 Evolution of Anti-Discrimination Law

 Discrimination laws in the United States have undergone many changes in the decades, to answer to the needs of society and the constant fight against discrimination.
-Earliest, such laws were limited to colour and or gender but have evolved over time to encompass disability; sexual preferences and or gender identity.
-The Civil Rights Act of 1964 is one of the earliest anti- discrimination laws; it is a law against discrimination based on race, color, religion, sex or national origin in employment and in the use of facilities ‘available to the public,’ including places of business.
-It was this landmark law the set the foundation of the latter antidiscrimination measures.
+Earliest, such laws were limited to color and or gender but have evolved to encompass disability; sexual preferences, and or gender identity.
+The Civil Rights Act of 1964 is one of the earliest anti-discrimination laws; it is a law against discrimination based on race, color, religion, sex, or national origin in employment and the use of facilities ‘available to the public,’ including places of business.
+It was this landmark law that set the foundation of the latter antidiscrimination measures.

-The later years have however witnessed progress in the protection of the rights of lesbians, gays, bisexuals, and the transgender.
+The later years have however witnessed progress in the protection of the rights of lesbians, gays, bisexuals, and transgender.
 The landmark decision the Supreme Court made in 2015 was Obergefell v.
-Hodges, where marriage between people of the same sex was legal in all the states and the discrimination of the LGBTQ+ persons was prohibited under the Fourteenth Amendment.
-The decision was made, then in the year 2020, Bostock v.
-Clayton County, the Supreme Court in its decision clarified that Title VII of the Civil Rights Act of 1964 included protections for employment discrimination on the basis of sexual orientation and gender identity.
+Hodges, where marriage between people of the same sex was legal in all the states and the discrimination of LGBTQ+ persons was prohibited under the Fourteenth Amendment.
+The decision was made, then in the year 2020, in Bostock v.
+Clayton County, the Supreme Court in its decision clarified that Title VII of the Civil Rights Act of 1964 included protections for employment discrimination based on sexual orientation and gender identity.

-It is also seen in the continuous development of antidiscrimination law in legislation including Equality Act that was passed by the House of Representatives in 2019.
+It is also seen in the continuous development of antidiscrimination laws in legislation including the Equality Act that was passed by the House of Representatives in 2019.
 The goal of the Equality Act is the purported upgrading of the Civil Rights Act of 1964 by adding protection of sexual orientation and gender identity to the list of prohibited categories of discrimination (Equality Act, 2019).
-Despite the fact that the bill has not been passed in the Senate, it is one of the largest advancements towards providing federal non-discrimination rights to homosexual population.
+Although the bill has not been passed in the Senate, it is one of the largest advancements toward providing federal non-discrimination rights to the homosexual population.

 Effectiveness of Tactics

-There are a diverse approach or approach that is used by the activists in the promotion of a given cause or as means of achieving a given aim where the efficiency of these approaches varies.
-Some are large scale political strategies and others are more local community mobilization oriented such as grassroots organizing .
-It usually engages the demography at the community level; this involves use of meetings, volunteers and action groups.
+There are diverse approach or approaches that are used by activists in the promotion of a given cause or as a means of achieving a given aim where the efficiency of these approaches varies.
+Some are large-scale political strategies and others are more local community mobilization oriented such as grassroots organizing.
+It usually engages the demography at the community level; this involves the use of meetings, volunteers, and action groups.

-Grassroot organizing has been seen to be very effective in the Black Lives Matter movement since it has created a system that involves many localized chapters that have brought a major change to the American public debate on police brutality and racism (Clayton, 2020).
-(McAdam ,2019) emphases that grassroots movements can mobilise a lot of support and bring about change through social relations and collectiveness.
+Grassroots organizing has been seen to be very effective in the Black Lives Matter movement since it has created a system that involves many localized chapters that have brought a major change to the American public debate on police brutality and racism (Clayton, 2020).
+(McAdam,2019) emphases that grassroots movements can mobilize a lot of support and bring about change through social relations and collectiveness.

-Another common strategy is with demonstration, protests, marching and camping among them.
-These demonstrations are meant to raise awareness of an issue, and push on the lawmakers.
-For instance, the Women’s march in Washington in January 2017 was a large protest concerning women’s rights and gender equality; by articulating grievances the protesters impacted public opinion and policy debate (Staggenborg, 2021).
-In large-scale public demonstrations, (Van Dyke and Soule, 2019) argue that these are effective of mobilizing media coverage, and sometimes variable at creating policy change.
+Another common strategy is with demonstrations, protests, marching, and camping among them.
+These demonstrations are meant to raise awareness of an issue and push the lawmakers.
+For instance, the Women’s March in Washington in January 2017 was a large protest concerning women’s rights and gender equality; by articulating grievances the protesters impacted public opinion and policy debate (Staggenborg, 2021).
+In large-scale public demonstrations, (Van Dyke and Soule, 2019) argue that these are effective in mobilizing media coverage, and sometimes variable at creating policy change.

-Legal measures is another important strategy, whereby activists take their complains to courts as a channel of seeking compensation for the woes.
+Legal measures are another important strategy, whereby activists take their complaints to courts as a channel of seeking compensation for their woes.
 The details of the rights and freedoms case law have been important in bringing policy alteration.
 The decision delivered by the Supreme Court in the case of Obergefell v.

 Conclusion

 When observing the topic of your choice through the sociological perspective, not only do we become aware of the complex connection between movements and enactments, but also perceive the alterations in attitudes.
-This analysis has been useful to define how the [the chosen issue] has evolved over time, and how historical contexts and social movements have contributed to defined the current debates and policies.
+This analysis has been useful to define how the [the chosen issue] has evolved, and how historical contexts and social movements have contributed to defining the current debates and policies.
 There are social movements that have become associated with [the chosen issue], for instance, the [LGBTQ+ rights movement or immigration rights movement] whose important landmarks and strategies have been analyzed in this research.

-Through the evaluation of the different campaigns of social activism, protest methods, legal proceedings, media influence, and lobbying we have identified how these practices facilitate change for the society and policy making.
-Extants on such laws form an important foundation for bringing sense to present day legal and policy situations.
-In this way, tracing the development of these laws also allows showing how the legal precedents and legislative changes over the time did or did not respond to the inequalities experienced by minorities.
-This historical developments put us in a better position to understand the current state of affairs next to attempts at reform.
+Through the evaluation of the different campaigns of social activism, protest methods, legal proceedings, media influence, and lobbying we have identified how these practices facilitate change in society and policymaking.
+Extants of such laws form an important foundation for bringing sense to present-day legal and policy situations.
+In this way, tracing the development of these laws also allows for showing how the legal precedents and legislative changes over time did or did not respond to the inequalities experienced by minorities.
+These historical developments put us in a better position to understand the current state of affairs next to attempts at reform.

 References